Page last updated:

 You can find the list of supported Python versions in the Python buildpack release notes.

-You can specific versions of the Python runtime within a
+You can specify a version of the Python runtime by including it within a

 runtime.txt file.
 For example:

 The buildpack only supports the stable Python versions, which are listed in the